oliversarmy/oliversarmy.github.io/_posts/2015-7-08-MajoricListTo999.md

 Major System and Dominic System.

 You can use this list to pair words to names (like in the Dominic System), using two digit or three digit numbers.
-Just disregard the values of the letters after the number of digits you need (e.g. If you are looking for 01, you can use words from 010 to 019)
+For example, If you are looking for 01, you can use words from 010 to 019. (e.g You can choose the word "steers" and only encode the first two relevant characters STeers)

 note: This is not a list for the Major System, as the letter mappings and logic rules are different!